This is a guide covering everything you need to know about white balance in photography.

 Auto white balance will mostly work fine in daylight or uniform lighting situations.
-However, it may find difficult to find the perfect balance when facing a scene with mixed lighting and you will likely need to do more work during the post-production process.
+However, it may find it difficult to find the perfect balance when facing a scene with mixed lighting, and you will likely need to do more work during the post-production process.

 You also need to understand that different cameras have different white balance settings and capabilities, so you may need to perform several experiments to get the perfect setting.